keithnlarsen/restmvc.js/README.md

 You can extend the base functionality by defining your controller something like this:

     module.exports.personController = function(baseController, restMvc){
-        // Change the default plural name from 'persons' to 'people' baseController.plural = 'people';

         //Example of how to extend the base controller if you need to... var extendedController = baseController.extend({
             toString: function(){